Wolox/WLXBluetoothDevice/README.md

 is happening with the Bluetooth connection you can turn our logger on and you will get a lot of information about what the library is doing.

-### Current status

-Although we have been using this code in several projects this library is in beta state because we have refactored it to make it more general so there might be some bugs that we haven't catch yet.
-The API is stable and probably this will be final `0.1.0` version.

 ### Future versions

 We want version `0.1.0` to be the core base set of features and then build